Sorebit/dotfiles/README.md

 ## TODO

-- System: Figure out system-wide clipboard (that means terminal and vim count, too)
+- Vim:
-- Vim: Learn to use vim with multiple files (nerdtree will come in handy)
+  - Learn to use vim with multiple files (nerdtree will come in handy)
-- Vim: Add configurable rulers as in subl
+  - Add configurable rulers as in subl
-- Vim: Basically copy subl setup (whitespace and stuff, maybe checkout subvim and vim-sublime)
+  - Add indent guides (vim-indent-guides)
-- Vim: Fix pasting
+  - Add changing cursor on insert mode
-- Wallpapers: consider making it a submodule
+  - Add or figure out a way to toggle comments (block & single lines)